ATA 30 | Adventure Travel Planner

 • Learn about places from fellow adventurers on current trips

-• See pics on Instagram or Pinterest
+• See pics on Instagram, Facebook and Pinterest

 Each type offers a completely different dynamic and experience, so consider what you want to get out of your adventure.
 Remember, too, that going on an adventure, because of its many challenges, will open up new ways to see and understand loved ones (hopefully for the better:) The smaller the group, the more likely you will have exchanges with locals.

 3. What do you want to do?
+What kind of adventure do you want to experience?

 4. Decide how to do it